-If you witness animal abuse or neglect, report it to your local animal control department, police department or humane society.
+If you witness animal abuse or neglect, report it to your local animal control, law enforcement or humane organization.
 If these authorities agree that there's the possibility of neglect or abuse, they will investigate and decide how to help the animal.

 Humane officers try to respond quickly to complaints, but get a lot of calls every day and can't always respond the moment you call.
-If you're concerned for the animal's immediate safety, tell the officer.
+If you're concerned for the animal's immediate safety, tell the officer or call-taker.

 Don't try to rescue a pet from a potentially abusive or neglectful environment yourself.
-Not only is this illegal, but you haven't stopped the owner from getting another pet to abuse, or helped turn him into a caring, responsible owner.
+Not only is this illegal and potentially unsafe, but you haven't stopped the owner from getting another pet to abuse, or helped turn him into a caring, responsible owner.

 Know what to expect after you have reported animal abuse in Step 3: Understanding the Law.